Guide for Canadian Real Estate Agents

 • December 15

-Missing an instalment date does not result in an immediate penalty, but the CRA charges instalment interest at the prescribed rate — currently elevated — on any amounts that were due but not paid.
-If you underpay significantly, you may also face a penalty on top of the interest.
-The practical impact is that chronically ignoring instalments is expensive, and the February-to-April scramble to cover a full year's tax in one payment can create serious cash flow strain.
+Missing an instalment date does not result in an immediate penalty, but the CRA charges instalment interest at the prescribed rate[3] on any amounts that were due but not paid.
+Where the underpayment is significant, an additional penalty may apply on top of the interest[3].
+The practical effect is that compressing a full year of tax obligation into a single February-to-April payment may create cash-flow strain that quarterly instalments are designed to avoid.

 How to calculate your instalment amounts

-The CRA offers three methods for calculating instalment payments:
+The CRA offers three options for calculating instalment payments[6]:

-• Prior-year method — pay one quarter of last year's net tax owing each quarter.
-This is the simplest approach and eliminates interest risk if you pay the full prior-year amount, even if your income grows.
+• Prior-year option — pay one quarter of last year's net tax owing each quarter.
+Following this option exactly eliminates instalment-interest risk even if income grows.

-• Current-year method — estimate your current year's tax liability and pay one quarter of that estimate each period.
-This requires accurate forecasting but can reduce overpayment if your income drops.
+• Current-year option — estimate the current year's tax liability and pay one quarter of that estimate each period.
+This approach requires forecasting and may reduce overpayment if income drops, but underestimating exposes the agent to instalment interest.

-Tax Deductions Every Canadian Real Estate Agent Should Know
+Tax Deductions Canadian Real Estate Agents Commonly Claim

 One of the genuine advantages of self-employment is the ability to deduct legitimate business expenses against income.
 For real estate agents, a well-managed expense strategy can meaningfully reduce net business income and therefore reduce tax owed.
 The key is tracking expenses consistently throughout the year and understanding which categories the CRA recognises.